ibm-cloud-docs/CDN/rules-and-naming-conventions.md

 ## What are the rules for the Path string for Purge?
 {: #what-are-the-rules-for-the-path-string-for-purge}

-The Purge path:
+The purge path:
+  * cannot contain `*`
+  * cannot contain spaces
+  * cannot end with a period (.)
+  * must begin with `/`
+  * must be English characters
+  * must separated by line breaks
   * must be less than 1000 characters in length
-  * must begin with `/`
-  * cannot end with `/`
-  * cannot end with a period (.)
-  * cannot contain `*`

-Purge is allowed for single files only.
-Directory-level purge is not supported at this time.
-{; note}
+  * must be less than 2M characters in total
+  * no duplicate paths

+For the imported purge file, we recommend to use `txt` file extension, and all paths in the file follow above rules.

 ## For the **Add Origin** command, are there any rules to follow for the Path string?
 {: #for-the-add-origin-command-are-there-any-rules-to-follow-for-the-path-string}